nightdessert/AdvSeq/README.md

 # AdvSeq
-Code for EMNLP 2022 paper ``'Precisely the Point: Adversarial Augmentations for Faithful and Informative Text Generation'
+Code for EMNLP 2022 paper ``Precisely the Point: Adversarial Augmentations for Faithful and Informative Text Generation"